 A lot of businesses advertise their Facebook pages — whether it is in-store, on their website, on the business cards, or in an email signature.
-The goal of this type of promotion is to get people to “Like” their pages — so the next time business posts an update, it has a wider reach and can engage more people in the conversation.
+The goal of the promotion is to get people to “Like” their pages — so the next time business posts an update, it has a wider reach and can engage more people in the conversation.

-In this post, you'll learn how you can simply create a custom landing page and serve different messages to people, depending if they’ve “liked” you page or not.
-Something like the Redbull does (you can see other great examples of Facebook landing pages here):
+In this post, you'll learn how you can simply create a custom landing page and serve custom experience to visitors of your Facebook page.
+Something like the Gary Vaynerchuk does (you can see other great examples of Facebook landing pages here):

 I order to setup your landing pages, you'll need:

 - SSL certificate so your content can be accessed via “https”